icza/v/README.md

 # V

-V is a minimalist 3D labyrinth applet demo being less than 4 KB, 3D graphics coded manually.
+V is a minimalist 3D labyrinth applet demo being less than 4 KB, 3D graphics and rendering coded manually (no 3D library or API used).

 ## Features